 Luke also portrays a Jesus dependent on His Father.
 No gospel records Jesus’ praying more than Luke: He prays at His baptism (3:21).
 He prays before selecting His twelve disciples (6:12).
 He prays at His transfiguration (9:28).
 He, in fact, prays often (5:16).
 If Jesus as a perfect man needed communion with His Father, how much more do we!

-The Holy Spirit’s role in guiding and empowering is prominent in Luke.
-The Spirit leads Simeon into the Temple to see the Baby Jesus (2:27).
+The role of the Holy Spirit in the life and ministry of Jesus is more prominent in Luke than in any of the other gospels.
+Seemingly, the Holy Spirit’s presence and activity is part of what Luke expects to convince his readers of the certainty of the events he describes.
+The Spirit is involved in the birth of Jesus (1:35) and fills the mouths of early witnesses to the new messianic era dawning for Israel (1:41, 67).
+The Spirit leads Simeon into the Temple to see the baby Jesus (2:27).
 Jesus is led by the Spirit into the wilderness to be tempted; He returns to Galilee in the fullness of the Spirit (4:1, 14).
 Jesus reads from the Isaiah scroll, The Spirit of the Lord is upon me, and applies the words to Himself (4:18).
 The Holy Spirit is the greatest gift God can give to His children and as a good Father, He will give the Spirit to those who ask Him (11:13).
 The Spirit will teach believers what to say in challenging situations (12:12), and He is the one that Jesus’ disciples are to wait for in Jerusalem before they begin their work as Jesus’ witnesses.
 They dare not set out on their mission until they have Him (24:48-49).

 In this way, Luke prepares the way for the second volume of his story, Acts, where we see the coming of the Holy Spirit and the way He empowers the disciples to continue the work of Jesus in His absence.